JSebas-11/D3lg4doMaps/README.md

 ---

 # 📄 License

-MIT License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

 # 🙌 Credits

-Created & maintained by JSebas-11
-Designed for clean architecture, developer ergonomics, and real-world Maps integrations.
+Created & maintained by JSebas-11 (Sebastian Delgado) Designed for clean architecture, developer ergonomics, and real-world Maps integrations.